critterandguitari/Organelle_Manual/manual.md

 ![](Ch2%20-%207%20ExternalDisplay+USBHub+ComputerPeripherals.png)

-Connecting an HDMI monitor to Organelle shows the internal microcomputer's command-line interface and graphical user interface. \[For additional information on using the HDMI port, see chapter five.\]
+Connecting an HDMI monitor to Organelle shows the internal microcomputer's command-line interface and graphical user interface.

 Our USB drive is still connected, but it is now running through a class compliant USB hub.
 By adding a hub to our configuration, the number of USB devices we can connect grows to the capacity of the hub.
 Connecting an HDMI monitor assumes that you want to operate Organelle's microcomputer in a typical way, and this implies the use of peripherals, such as a mouse and keyboard.
 This necessitates the use of a USB hub.
 And even without using an HDMI monitor, a USB hub would be needed if you wanted to connect multiple MIDI controllers at once, etc.

-# 3. Operating Organelle by Itself
+# <a name="3"></a> 3.
+Operating Organelle by Itself

  As we stated early on and as the configuration ideas have shown, Organelle is a fully capable stand-alone instrument.
 To use Organelle in this fashion requires understanding the workings of its internal operating system.
 By learning the options provided by Organelle's software along with the uses of the Selector encoder and the on-board display, you will be ready to travel and perform with Organelle alone.